Experiment design for impulse response identification with signal matrix models: Experiment design with the SMM

 This provides a suitable set of constraints replacing (\ref{ED_goal_2}).

 The proposed experiment design problem can thus be written as

 where $\tilde{Y}_p$ (\ref{Yp_baseline}) is used to approximate the unknown $Y_p$ as a linear function of the optimized input trajectory for a chosen baseline model.
-For $\mathcal{U}$ two typical input constraints for input design problems will be considered here, namely energy and magnitude constraints:
+For $\mathcal{U}$, two typical constraints encountered in input design problems are considered here, namely energy and magnitude constraints:

 Program (\ref{ED_prog}) has a convex cost and convex constraint (\ref{ED_prog_3}), but constraint (\ref{ED_prog_2}), even though its expression has been significantly simplified with respect to the equivalent (\ref{ED_goal_2}), is still nonlinear.
-Therefore, the interior point solver IPOPT \citep{IPOPT} is employed.
+The interior point solver IPOPT \citep{IPOPT} is employed here.